 Where a current chair is unable to meet the above requirements, we will ask you to select a different chair.
 Co-chairing is acceptable but both co-chairs must meet the above requirements .

-Before you submit a proposal to develop an apprenticeship standard, your RM will ask you to provide information relating to the above requirements along with details of any other organisations involved.
+Before you submit an occupation proposal to develop an apprenticeship standard, your RM will ask you to provide information relating to the above requirements along with details of any other organisations involved.

 There may be times when we convene employers to form a trailblazer group and in such cases the same requirements will apply.